A few things to think about when moving abroad for the first time.

 I’m also in the process of selling my nightstand, desk, and bed.
 I’ve found friends who are willing to look after my guitar, piano, and bike while I’m traveling, so kudos to having good friends.

 All of the other material things I’m holding on to will be flying home with me next weekend in two big suitcases, when I visit home for the last time before I leave.

 Somehow, I have successfully managed to find a place for my things without a monthly storage fee.

 Travel insurance, to buy or not to buy?

 To be fair, it really depends on your individual situation and budget.
-If I didn’t have health coverage abroad I would probably be leaning more towards the benefits of purchasing travel insurance, so it all depends on a multitude of considerations.
+If I didn’t have health coverage abroad I would probably be leaning more toward the benefits of purchasing travel insurance.

 1 Canon Rebel T3 DSLR

 1 MacBook Air (I’m in the process of trying to find someone to buy my MacBook Pro 15″ so that I can carry a lighter alternative with me)

 I’ll be living out of one suitcase for the year so this will have to suffice.

 Finding the best way to stay in contact with those at home